 We are pleased to share with you the names of the 50 artists and organizations selected as the 2022 cohort for Live Arts Boston.

-We are proud to once again support visionary performing artists creating new work through Live Arts Boston.
+LAB once again supported visionary performing artists creating new work through Live Arts Boston.
 LAB provides up to $15,000 in project-specific funds to create, produce or present new performing arts work for Greater Boston audiences.
 In addition to funding, grantees will receive project documentation, one-on-one advising, peer networking opportunities and support for other professional development.

 Funding supports work in dance, theater, music, opera, musical theater, spoken word, performance art, circus arts, traditional and folk performing arts and any multi-disciplinary combination of the above.